LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 ### Average Output

-The "Controller correlator moving averages" is the filtered and actionable optical flow signal.
+The "Controller correlator moving averages" is the filtered and actionable Optic Flow signal.
 It respresents the bee's interpetation of **average** visual motion from the walls.
-Offically, the Optic Flow is the direct signal from the EMD which has the fundmenetioal function of measuring motion/optic flow.
-If a bee's velocity is constant `vel = 50` then the magniute of the optic flow is inversely proporitional to the distance from the wall.
+Offically, the Optic Flow is the direct signal from the EMD which has the fundemental function of measuring motion/Optic Flow.
+If a bee's velocity is constant `vel = 50` then the **magniute of the Optic Flow is inversely proporitional to the distance from the wall**.
 Hence, the EMD signal (magnitutde) can be used to proxy closness to the wall.
-The Moving Average is the filtered instantanous output of the EMD.
-The raw signal would be to noisy for control.
-The moving averge smooths out the abtruptness of white and black signals, leaving behind a stable underlying signal that refelcts average perceived visual motion.
+The Moving Average is the filtered **instantanous output** of the EMD.
+The raw signal would be too noisy for governing control and movements.
+The moving average smooths out the abruptness of the white and black signals, leaving behind a stable underlying signal that reflects average perceived visual motion where by the average is calculate by a size of `window_n`.
 This is the true optic flow which a controller can use for steering decisions.

-This plot only shows the last [N-1] simulation.
+This plot only shows the **last** [N-1] simulation.
 It respresents the only reliable indicator of a bee's success and it is the inputs used to determine the bee's heading direction.
 A moving average is calculated for both `left` and `right` sensor with the differential between them being used to determine behaviour.
 The `margin` is a buffer where the differential tells the bee just to fly forward up the y-axis.

 The bee has an internal desire to balance the optic flows.
 If they are not balanced then it uses its steering behaviour to balance them.
 A bee travelling diagonally is impacting its optic flow.
 The lab between sensing the black/white strips becomes less when travelling in the direction of a wall, and more when travelling away.

-The raw EMD output in Plot 3 is related to this plot but instead is shows us that it is too noisey and spikey for steering.
-The Controller Correlator Moving Averages are an average of N previous instantaneous EMD output.
+The raw EMD output in Plot 3 is related to this plot but instead is shows us that it is too noisy and spikey for steering.
+The Controller Correlator Moving Averages are an average of N=`window_n` previous instantaneous EMD outputs.
 The moving average filters out the noise and provides a stable signal that represents the average perceived motion on that side.
+As the value is a time stepped average, it will have a lag when adapting to new stimuli, it is this feature that provides the agent with stability.

 A higher Average Optic flow tells the bee is is closer to a wall, and lower that is it further away.
 The bee never actually knows how far away a wall is, just the imbalance between optic flow signals.